New Fire Safety Requirements for Building Owners

 Compliance Date = 7/1/2021 or completion of (>/=) $50,000 construction work

-It is the purpose of this Section 409 to reduce the risk of fires and of damage from fires by requiring owners of buildings with three or more dwelling units to disclose fire safety information to new residents on or before they begin to live in the building and once a year thereafter, and to post fire safety information in a place that is accessible to all residents.
+It is the purpose of Section 409 to reduce the risk of fires to residents by requiring owners of buildings with three or more dwelling units to disclose fire safety information to new residents on or before they begin to live in the building and once a year thereafter.

-(a) The following information (the "Disclosure Information") shall be disclosed to each resident of an Apartment House as defined in the Housing Code:
+(a) The following information (the "Disclosure Information") shall be disclosed in writing to each resident of an Apartment House as defined in the Housing Code:

-- The location of all fire extinguishers in the building, and the dates of last servicing;
+- The location of all fire extinguishers on the resident's floor, and the dates of last servicing;

-- The location of all emergency exits in the building, and a statement that they must remain unobstructed;
+- The location of all emergency exits on the resident's floor, and a statement that they must remain unobstructed;

-- The location of all fire escapes in the building, and the dates of last inspection;
+- The location of all fire escapes on the resident's floor (if applicable), and the dates of last inspection;

-- The phone number of the appropriate contact within the San Francisco Fire Department for reporting suspected violations of this Section 409.
+- The phone number of the appropriate contact within the Fire Department for reporting suspected violations of Section 409.

 The Disclosure Information may also include any other information that would assist a resident to escape or prevent a fire in the building.